 Planning Data and Technical Support.
 DRCOG recognizes the importance of unbiased, reliable and consistent data in effective local and regional planning and decision-making.
 DRCOG also collaborates with the state to provide a variety of planning and technical assistance services to small communities.
-DRCOG encourages the General Assembly and state agencies to support these efforts and any other efforts that would provide local governments with planning tools, technical assistance and other resources needed to enhance local and regional decision-making.
+DRCOG encourages the General Assembly and state agencies to support these efforts and any other efforts that would provide local governments with planning tools, technical assistance and other resources needed to enhance local and regional decision making.
+DRCOG supports legislation that ensures readily available access to public data sets, including digital data, for use in planning analysis.

 Housing.
 An adequate supply and mix of housing options continues to be a concern of local governments.
-The affordable housing shortage is particularly acute near major employment centers, causing increased transportation impacts, as workers must commute longer distances from housing they can afford.
+The affordable housing shortage is particularly acute near major employment centers and in transit station areas, causing increased transportation impacts, as workers have limited transportation options and must commute longer distances from housing they can afford.
 DRCOG supports the following principles pertaining to the quality, quantity and affordability of housing in the Denver metro area.

-- Regional approaches to addressing the affordable housing issue that complement local efforts. - ▶ An adequate supply of good housing, regardless of income level, and continued public- and private-sector support for such an effort. - Increased state financial support for loan and grant programs for low- and moderate-income housing. - ▶ Collaboration among public and private entities, including efforts to develop loan programs and to address the jobs-housing connections. - Actions to provide more accessible and obtainable housing options for seniors.
+- Regional approaches to addressing the affordable housing issue that complement local efforts. - An adequate supply of good housing, regardless of income level, and continued public- and private-sector support for such an effort. - Increased state financial support for loan and grant programs for low- and moderate-income housing. - Collaboration among public and private entities, including efforts to develop loan programs and to address the jobs-housing connections. - Actions to provide more accessible and obtainable housing options for seniors.